-They Require Less Experience
+Require Less Experience

 Entry-level positions are called that because they require less, if any, experience in the field.
 Entry-level jobs allow employees to gain experience while getting paid.
-As for the company, these jobs help the company accomplish certain tasks that experienced employees don't want or shouldn't be doing on a daily basis.
+As for the company, these jobs help the company accomplish specific tasks that experienced employees don't want or shouldn't be doing daily.
 Usually, the requirements for these positions are designed for individuals that are just beginning their careers, such as high school and college graduates.
-Because these type of jobs require less experience, they require a lower wage.
-However, since experienced professionals have acquired new knowledge over the years and past jobs, they want to get paid accordingly.
-Entry level professionals often just want a stable job and an opportunity to expand their resume, gain knowledge, and build their skill set.
+These types of jobs require less experience; thus, they are paid a lower wage.
+However, since experienced professionals have acquired new knowledge and past jobs, they want to get paid accordingly.
+Entry-level professionals often just want a stable job and an opportunity to expand their resume, gain understanding, and build their skill set.

-They Are More Competitive, Therefore More Productive
+More Competitive and More Productive

 If you are not currently using an Applicant Tracking System to streamline your hiring process, request a free and personalized demo below!